mckelvey/base/README.md

 A home page is already present as an example.
 Per Jade style, the page is composed of a layout “definition” plus several corresponding blocks.
-(A block is a piece of content the is inserted into the layout at the designated location.)
+(A block is a piece of content that is injected into the layout at the designated location.)

 To change the layout, change the path of the extends reference atop the page.
 After that, you need only make sure that you have matching block names between the